nexton-labs/code-style-guides/React/Style Frameworks/Readme.md

 # Material UI Framework

-- Material UI is added in our **Starter React Proyect V2** for allthe new poejects that we create at Nexton.
+- Material UI is added in our **Starter React Proyect V2** for all the new projects that we create at Nexton.

 - Material Design is a design language that was first introduced by Google in 2014.
 It’s a visual language that makes use of grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows.